iamthechad/grails-recaptcha/README.md

 * `lang` - Can be any one of the supported ReCaptcha language codes.
 See the [list of supported language codes](https://developers.google.com/recaptcha/docs/language).
 * `tabindex` - Optional tabindex of the widget.
 * `type` - Type of captcha to display if the checkbox is not sufficient.
 Can be one of `image` or `audio`.
 Defaults to `image`.
+* `successCallback` - Optional function to be called when the user submits a successful response.
+* `expiredCallback` - Optional function to be called when the successful response has expired.
 * `includeScript` - If `includeScript` is set to `false` at either the global or tag level, the `<script>` tag required by ReCaptcha will not be included in the generated HTML.
 The `<recaptcha:script>` tag is also required in this scenario.

 See the [ReCaptcha Client Guide](https://developers.google.com/recaptcha/docs/display#config) for more details.